Village of Brainard Board of Trustees

 The motion carried

-Motion made by Trustee Karber to donate $250 to Rising City for the use of their ambulance, seconded by Trustee Hummel.
+- Motion made by Trustee Karber to approve the building permit for new home in Foral’s Addition, seconded by Trustee Hummel.

 Voting aye: Karber, Hummel, Robeson, Pesek, and Vrbka.